lenarddome/psp/README.md

 In this case, PSPglobal stopped before it reached the 500th iteration, because all regions reached at least 300 `pop`.
 We can also see that some regions have a population larger than 300.
-This is because even though the sampling from that population stopped, new points can still belong to those regions.
+This is because even though the sampling from that regions stopped, new points can still be classed as members of those regions.

 This is how it looks under the hood in real time:

 ![](./docs/figures/psp.gif)

+Each colour is a separate region.

-# Notes for the curious
+## Notes for the curious

-## PSPvolume \[will not be included]
+### PSPvolume \[will not be included]

 Not feasible to implement a method that generalizes to n-dimensional polyhedra or convex polytope.
 There are already packages out there that can do it.
 I would leave it for the user.
 The method of calculating the volume/area of each region should be an explicit choice the modeller makes.

-## BURN-IN \[will not be implemented]
+### BURN-IN \[will not be implemented]

 If you have a decent starting point (e.g. parameters EXIT uses to produce inverse base-rate effect, or ALCOVE best-fitting parameters for the Type I-VI problems), burn-in is unnecessary.

 I am also not sure why burn-in is necessary for parameter space partitioning.
-This option might be optional, but it seems counter-intuitive to discard areas you explored in the parameter space if you'd like to explore said parameter space.
+It seems counter-intuitive to discard areas you explored in the parameter space if you'd like to explore said parameter space.

 One problem we might encounter is that regions further away from our starting point will be under-sampled.
 This could be avoided by increasing the number of `iterations`, so the MCMC will sample long enough to adequately populate those regions as well.
+One might also choose to decrease the radius, to sample from smaller areas.

 Resources to look through: